RobertoPrevato/jekyll-now/_posts/2016-11-11-Comparisons-of-async-await.md

 ```

 ## A curiosity for .NET programmers
-A curiosity that many .NET developers don't know about, while non-beginner Python developers *should* know, is that it is possible to implement coroutines using the *IEnumerable* and *yield return* syntax. *yield return* syntax is performing a similar operation to *await*: it is an explicit instruction to let know when code execution should be stopped inside a function and return to the calling function.
+A curiosity that not many .NET developers know about, while non-beginner Python developers *should* know, is that it is possible to implement coroutines using the *IEnumerable* and *yield return* syntax. *yield return* syntax is performing a similar operation to *await*: it is an explicit instruction to let know when code execution should be stopped inside a function and return to the calling function.
 This opens up for potentially creative uses of the syntax.

 For example: